Skip to content

 Here are some handy tips to help you maximise your airline rewards:

-Branded air miles credit cards are linked to a network of airlines.
-For example, British Airways is a member of the ‘Oneworld’ alliance which includes American Airlines, Cathay Pacific, Iberia and Qantas.
+Branded air miles credit cards are usually linked to a network of airlines.
+For example, British Airways is a member of the ‘Oneworld’ Alliance which includes:

 Many credit cards with air miles offer an introductory bonus.
 For example, new customers may get bonus points by spending over a certain amount in the first three months of opening an account.